dzmitry-varabei/asmt-javascript-questions/README.md

 - What is WeakMap/Symbol/Set?
 - What const is for, your opinion?
 - Temprory dead-zone
-- What is good architecture?
-What are the goals that architecture tries to solve?
-- Which software architecrure treds you faced with?
-Docker and microservices?
-- What is integrational and e2e tesing?
-- Which problems these solves?
-- Best practices?
-- Drawback?
-Coverage?
-- What is IoC?

 --------------------
 - How do you keep yourself up-to-date?
 - What FED technologies do you consider that will be very popular in the nearest future.
 How do you exploit and promote them?
 - How do you rate candidates?
 What skills do you rate as the most important for the company?
-- How do you usally deal with perfomance issues?
-- What kind of perfomance issues do you know?
-- Which tools you use to trace them?
-- Which technices you now or applied to solve memory leaks?
-Describe some of your personal experience in solving such issues.

 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?
 - What is hardware acceleration?
 - What is code review in your opinion?
 - How you'll setup code review for team of 5 devs with different skillsets?
 - What are your criterias of Good Code that can be merged during review process?
 - Common dev environent setup?
 What dev environment should include for FE app?
-- What is good architecture?
-What are the goals that architecture tries to solve?
-- What MV*-like architectural patterns do you know?
-Have used any?
-What are the differences?
-- What is Flux?
-What's the difference from MV*-like approach?
-- Redux vs Flux - differences?

 - Browser caching possibilities?
 - What's your experience with in-browser storages?
 IndexedDB?
 What type of db is indexeddb?
 What are the differences from RDBs and NoSQL dbs?
 - Experience in building mobile, desktop, tv or any other different from the browser environment applications?